|

 • National Park Fees, Peak permit,

-• 3 nights’ accommodation at 3 star hotel in Kathmandu on double
+• 3 nights’ accommodation at 3 star hotel in Kathmandu on double room sharing with breakfast.

 • All guided sightseeing tour in Kathmandu and entry fees.